ECO-Qube/capi-gce-demo/README.md

    https://cluster-api.sigs.k8s.io/clusterctl/commands/move.html) from the
    temporary bootstrap/management cluster to the newly created cluster.
 This will **promote it to management cluster**.
-4. Decomission the temporary bootstrap/management cluster.
+4. Decommission the temporary bootstrap/management cluster.
 5. Set the kubeconfig to point to the promoted management cluster.
 6. Create workload clusters as desired.